li-clutter-org/loadimpact-sdk-java/README.md

 ## Installation

-If the SDK is packaged as a ZIP, then unpack it and grab the JAR file.
+If the SDK is packaged as a zip-file, then unpack it and grab the JAR file.
 Add the jar file to the class-path.

 Check the exact artifact names and versions used in the generated dependency documentation.
 It's probably easiest to use Maven, Gradle or a similar tool to just add the dependency of this SDK and the tool will take care of